Fatigue Failure | Pseudarthrosis Association | Long Construct Risk

 Q: What are the common causes of spinal rod fractures?

-A: Patient factors: Pseudarthrosis/nonunion (most common association - 85% of rod fractures occur at nonunion sites), positive sagittal imbalance (increased stress on rods), long fusions, osteoporosis, obesity, smoking.
+A: Patient factors: Pseudarthrosis/nonunion (the dominant association - without solid fusion the rod bears load and fatigues), positive sagittal imbalance (increased stress on rods), long fusions, osteoporosis, obesity, smoking.
 Surgical factors: Rod undersizing, inadequate rod contouring, stress risers (notching during contouring), short fusion segments, failure to extend fusion to sacrum/pelvis in long constructs.
 Mechanical factors: Fatigue failure from cyclic loading before solid fusion; single rod constructs higher risk than dual rods.
 Most failures occur at lumbosacral junction or at the apex of corrected deformity.

 Q: What is the relationship between pseudarthrosis and rod fracture?